-For a Vespa fan visiting the Piaggio Museum in Pontedera it’s like a sort of pilgrimage to the Mecca, the origin of everything where you have to go at least once in your life.
+For a Vespa rider visiting the Piaggio Museum in Pontedera it’s like a sort of pilgrimage to the Mecca, the origin of everything, where you have to go at least once in your life.

 Pontedera was an obvious stop of the Vespatour and while visiting the museum I had the feeling to assist to the celebration of a myth.

-While I was watching the video of Corradino D’Ascanio on the Pda available to visitors I was impressed by the easy and friendly way with which he explained the birth of the Vespa.
+While I was watching the video of Corradino D’Ascanio on the Pda-guide available to visitors I was impressed by the easy and friendly way with which he explained how he designed the Vespa.

-A confirmation of the fact that the best ideas are the simplest ones.
+A confirmation of the fact that simple ideas are the best ones. 🙂

-After a day spent in the museum, in the evening I had a nice surprise in Livorno, in the workshop of Marco Quaretta, Peter Moore’s friend, author of the book that inspired my tour around Italy: I found Sophia, the Vespa Peter used for his tour.
-I couldn’t believe it!
+After a day spent at the museum, in the evening I had a nice surprise in Livorno, in the workshop of Marco Quaretta, Peter Moore’s friend, author of the book that inspired my journey around Italy: I found Sophia, the Vespa Peter used for his tour.
+I couldn’t believe it! 😀

-Enjoy the 59 photos of the eighth gallery of the Vespatour celebrating the Vespa, a little plane that one day left his wings in the sky to become a myth on the ground..
+Enjoy the 59 photos of the eighth gallery of the Vespatour celebrating the Vespa, a little airplane that one day left his wings in the sky to become a myth on earth..

 Do you know why they call Field of Miracles the famous square in Pisa where the Duomo, the Baptistery, the Monumental Camposanto and the even more famous Leaning Tower are located?

-Because when the poet D’Annunzio saw it he was so impressed that he described it as “Meadow of Miracles” in his 1910’s work “Forse che sì, forse che no”.
+Because the poet D’Annunzio was so impressed when he saw it that he described it as “Meadow of Miracles” in his 1910’s work “Forse che sì, forse che no”. 🙂

-I already saw it in the past, but on 11 august 2006, after spending the whole day there I can’t but recall a pleasant memory of the view of the perfectly proportioned buildings and the harmonious spaces among them.
+I’ve already been there when I was a child, but on 11 august 2006, after spending the whole day there I built a pleasant memory of the view of the perfectly proportioned buildings and the harmonious spaces among them.

-Not to speak of the Tower and the treasures stored inside the Opera del Duomo Museum where I met the kind Serena who, other than explaining me the origin of the square’s name, also allowed me to try the PureForm system at the museum.
+Not to speak of the Tower and the treasures stored inside the Opera del Duomo Museum where I met a guide who explained me the origin of the square’s name and also allowed me to try the PureForm system in the museum.

-I hope the 60 photos of the seventh gallery of the Vespatour will serve to bring back some of this miracle in Pisa.
+I hope the 60 photos of the seventh gallery of the Vespatour will give back some of this miracle in Pisa. 🙂

 Lucca is a town of magic!

-On august 10, 2006, when I visited it for the first time, fifth stop of the solo Vespatour, I immediately felt at ease, almost safe, protected by the 4 Km long wall surrounding the town since centuries.
+On august 10, 2006, when I visited it for the first time, fifth stop of my solo-journey around Italy I called Vespatour, I immediately felt at ease, almost safe, protected by the 4 Km long wall surrounding the town since centuries.

-I appreciated it thanks to the visit with the audioguide: the walk upon the walls, the towers with the roof-gardens, the wonderful churches, the oval square, the historical locals, the elegant Ostello San Frediano, the delicious Tuscan slang and a detail representing the style and harmony of this italian gem: the manholes shaped like the walls perimeter!
+I discovered it thanks to the visit with an audioguide: the walk upon the walls, the towers with the roof-gardens, the churches, the oval square, the historical locals, the elegant San Frediano hostel, the delicious Tuscan slang and a detail representing the style and harmony of this italian jewel: the manholes shaped like the walls perimeter! 😀

-I think I could live there and I’ll get back to Lucca for sure to be able to see it from the top of the Guinigi Tower, something I didn’t get the chance to do.
+I think I could live there and I’ll get back to Lucca for sure to be able to see it from the top of the Guinigi Tower, something I wasn’t able to do.

 Enjoy the photos!